 The payment gateway giant leveraged refer-a-friend marketing to achieve 7-10% daily growth, catapulting their user base to over 100 million members.
 According to the former COO of PayPal, they literally paid members to refer friends, before dropping the program once they reached their target numbers.

-I suppose after a certain point, the natural word of mouth is more than enough.
+I suppose after a certain point, natural word of mouth is more than enough.

 These success stories all demonstrate one thing: refer-a-friend marketing works.